git-suhana/python-portfolio-projects/README.md

 # python-portfolio-projects
-Building Python Skills One Project at a Time
+Building Python Skills One Project at a Time.

 This repository contains Python projects built as part of an intensive, project-based Python bootcamp.
 The focus is on developing real-world Python applications and strengthening core development skills.
 ## 📁 Project Structure